 SEPA works in Euros, so all transactions will need to be converted before being processed.
 As well as being able to credit money from one account to another, there is also a SEPA direct debit process.

 Before SEPA it was possible to move money from one European country to another but there were typically high processing costs, and there was a considerable delay.
-SEPA not only means you won’t have to pay hiked-up fees, but it also ensures the process is completely rapidly.
+SEPA not only means you won’t have to pay hiked-up fees, but it also ensures the process is completed rapidly.

 You can set up a direct debit for any of the countries within the SEPA region; this is particularly useful for anyone who’s planning on working or studying overseas temporarily.
 The direct debit process works just the same as any other direct debit with the same rules about advance notification.